-Hard FM services are concerned with spaces and infrastructure.
-In other words, they focus on the physical components of the built environment.
-As you will see below, most of them fall into the jurisdiction of the maintenance department.
-Here is a rough dissection of hard facilities management services:
+Hard FM services focus on the physical components of the work environment and infrastructure.
+Most of them fall under the maintenance department.
+Here is an overview of hard facilities management services:

-Maintaining the plumbing system: This system plays an important role in transporting water to a building and removing waste from it.
-Over time, blockages can occur, pressure can build up, and fixtures/piping have to be replaced.
-When done correctly, facility management ensures the plumbing system is regularly maintained and that the possible issues are fixed as fast as possible.
+- The plumbing system: This system plays an essential role in bringing water to a building and removing waste.
+Over time, blockages can occur, pressure builds up, and fixtures/piping must be replaced.
+As the Facility Manager, it’s your job to ensure that the plumbing system is regularly maintained and that the possible issues are fixed as quickly as possible.

-Maintaining lighting and HVAC systems: Heating/cooling and lighting are essential for human comfort.
-A facility manager will work with a team to check whether the lighting and heating fixtures need repair or replacement.
-In either case, the team should also decide which alternatives deliver the best solutions regarding energy savings, comfort, and functionality.
+- Lighting and HVAC systems: You will work with your team to see if the lighting and heating fixtures need repair or replacement.
+It’s up to the team to decide the best solutions for cost and energy savings, comfort, and functionality.

-Staying in compliance with fire safety regulations: Fire safety systems are a mandatory add on in most countries and should be regularly maintained and checked for compliance issues.
+- Fire safety regulation compliance: Fire safety systems are required in most countries and must be regularly maintained and checked for compliance issues.

-Maintaining mechanical & electrical systems: It is self-explanatory how the electrical system enables most other building operations.
-The same goes for mechanical systems such as elevators and water pumps.
-FM is here to ensure they work properly and do not cause safety incidents.
+- Mechanical & electrical systems: Keeping the electrical system running well to keep up with other building operations.
+The same goes for mechanical systems like elevators and water pumps.
+You and your team ensure they work properly and do not cause safety incidents.

-Structural maintenance: Regular usage or even poor design can lead to structural issues over time.
-As a part of facility management, there should be a structural maintenance plan in place to identify, classify, and deal with possible structural problems.
+- Structural maintenance: Regular usage or even poor design can lead to structural issues over time.
+When it comes to buildings, weather and other elements can start to take a toll on the structures.
+Wind, sun, salt, and extreme temperature changes all play their part.
+As a part of facility management, there should be a structural maintenance plan to identify, classify, and deal with possible structural problems.

 Soft facilities management services (people and organization)